bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/lectures.md

 ### Week 10: More DP examples and the Greedy technique.
 Exam2 review.
 _October 30-November 3_

-We introduce the greedy technique via the _activity selection_ problem.
-We wrap up the module on algorithmic techniques ---divide and conquer, dynamic programming, and greedy---by seeing more examples.

 __Objectives:__
 * Understand  how  the greedy technique works in general and contrast it with DP